Pat Gomez (artist)

 Patricia "Pat" Gomez (born 1960) is a Chicana visual artist based in Los Angeles best known for incorporating text within her art.
 She is currently the Civic Art Project Manager at Los Angeles County Department of Arts and Culture.

 Biography

 Pat Gomez earned Bachelor's and Master's degrees in visual arts at California State University, Fullerton.
 Gomez worked with Self Help Graphics, a community nonprofit arts organization in East Los Angeles with roots in the Chicano Movement.

-During her tenure as the City of Los Angeles Murals Manager, Gomez spearheaded significant restoration efforts for murals by several iconic muralists, including David Botello, Kent Twichell and Wayne Healy, a co-founder of East Los Streetscapers.
+During her tenure as the City of Los Angeles Murals Manager, Gomez spearheaded significant restoration efforts for murals by several iconic muralists, including David Botello, Kent Twitchell and Wayne Healy, a co-founder of East Los Streetscapers.

 Gomez also managed conservation of the 1984 Olympic Freeway Murals.

 Art

 Several works by Gomez have been acquired by museums and cultural institutions.
 Her prints are included in the permanent collections of the Los Angeles County Museum of Art (LACMA) and the Jack and Shanaz Langson Institute and Museum of California Art (Langson IMCA) at the University of California- Irvine.
 Langson IMCA’s holdings currently include over 4,500 works representing a wide array of genres and mediums that span late 19th century California Impressionism and plein air painting to Post-War and contemporary art.